polarityio/arin/README.md

 ### IP Blocklist Regex

 This option allows you to specify a regex to blocklist IPv4 Addresses.
 Any IPv4 matching the regex will not be looked up.
 If the regex is left blank then no IPv4s will be blocklisted.

+### Max Concurrent Requests

+Maximum number of concurrent requests.
+Integration must be restarted after changing this option.
+Defaults to 3.

+### Minimum Time Between Lookups

+Minimum amount of time in milliseconds between lookups (defaults to 250).
+Integration must be restarted after changing this option.
+Defaults to 250.

 ## Installation Instructions